-The study results presented in this blog series are a continuation of a series of industry studies on functional verification that began in 2007, and continued biennially starting in 2010 through 2020.
-Each of these studies was modeled after the 2002 and 2004 Collett International Research, Inc. studies and focus on the IC/ASIC market.
+The study results presented in this blog series are a continuation of a series of industry studies on functional verification that began in 2007 and continued biennially starting in 2010.
+Each of these studies was modeled after the 2002 and 2004 Collett International Research, Inc. studies and focuses on the IC/ASIC market.
 While we began studying the FPGA market in 2012, we waited until we had sufficient multi-year data points to identify verification trends to draw any significant conclusions.

 For the purpose of our study, a randomized sampling frame was constructed from multiple acquired industry lists.
 This enabled us to cover all regions of the world and all relevant electronics industry market segments.
-It is important to note that we did not include our own account team’s customer list in the sampling frame.
+It is important to note that we did not include our own account teams’ customer lists in the sampling frame.
 This was done in a deliberate attempt to prevent vendor bias in the final results.
 While we architected the study in terms of questions and then compiled and analyzed the final results, we commissioned Wilson Research Group to execute our study.
-After data cleaning the results to remove inconsistent, incomplete, or random responses, the final sample size consisted of 1492 eligible participants (i.e., n=1492).
+After data cleaning the results to remove inconsistent, incomplete, or random responses, the final sample size consisted of 980 eligible participants (i.e., n=980).

-Our 2020 Wilson Research Group study is a worldwide study, and Figure 2 shows the demographics by various regions of the world.
+Our 2022 Wilson Research Group study is a worldwide study, and Figure 2 shows the demographics by various regions of the world.
 The survey results are compiled both globally and regionally for analysis.
-In this blog sequence we will present the global trends.
+In this blog sequence, we will present the global trends.

 Figure 4 shows the percentage of overall study eligible FPGA and IC/ASIC participants by their job description.
 An example of eligible participant would be a self-identified design or verification engineer, or engineering manager, who is actively working within the electronics industry.
 Overall, design and verification engineers accounted for a majority of the study participants, which is important to our study.